ashmod/ashmod.github.io/content/blog/windows-hyperv.md

 ---

 ## The Calm before the Storm
-It all started on a Sunday afternoon when I, for God knows why, decided to free up space from my Windows C disk.
+It all started on a Sunday afternoon when I, for God knows why, decided to free up space from my Windows C drive.

 A bit of needed context first:
 I primarily use Windows 10 as my host OS, and I use a Linux VM for development.
 Additionally, I had a WSL Ubuntu instance on my host, for quick tasks and whatnot.
 If you're not familiar with WSL, that's [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about).
 It's a system component that allows you to have a Linux VM alongside your host OS, but without having to switch (from boot menu, or to a VM).
 It's as convenient as double clicking an icon and, voila!
 A Linux machine has spawned *into* your Windows device.

 WSL is nothing new, it's been around for quite some time.
 In fact, it's been around long enough that it has undergone a massive do-over around the release of Win11.
-For a good few years, WSL was running on what is now known as WSL1, the older version frankly did the job but lacked in a few areas, for example you couldn't do anything GUI-related with it, or heavily dependent on a Linux kernel - because it did not really have one, it used a translation layer to convert Linux system calls into Windows kernel calls, effectively simulating a Linux environment.
+For a good few years, WSL was running on what is now known as WSL1, the older version that frankly did the job but lacked in a few areas, for example you couldn't do anything GUI-related with it, or that is heavily dependent on a Linux kernel - because it did not really have one, it used a translation layer to convert Linux system calls into Windows kernel calls, effectively simulating a Linux environment.

 WSL2, on the other hand, has a complete Linux kernel.
 So, it's essentially a lightweight VM you can run on your Windows machine with no problems.
 Unless you already run VMs.